 I'm really happy to announce the release of the new version of React Native CLI today!
 Our team at Callstack and contributors from the community have been working hard to improve the developer experience of the CLI and provide new features on top of it.

 In this short article, I want to give you an overview of what’s new and what’s coming up in React Native CLI.
-Also, I’ll tell how do we plan our work going forward on it.
+Also, I’ll tell how we plan our work going forward.

 In the first part of the article, I’ll tell you about what’s new in React Native CLI 3.1.0 and in the second part, I’ll describe the most significant changes that React Native CLI 4.0.0 brings to the table.

 - New watch mode

 - Continuous work on better developer experience

 - What's new in React Native CLI 4.0.0?